gohugoio/hugo/content/contribute/documentation.md

 `image`
 : the image (filename only) you want to associate with your website on the Showcase page.
 The image should be 450px &times; 300px.

-We also appreciate the addition of the remaining fields, specially `sourcelink` and `license` if you are willing to share your hard work with the open-source community. `tags` is optional, but we recommend adding at least 2 to 3 tags to improve discoverability.
+We also appreciate the addition of the remaining fields, especially `sourcelink` and `license` if you are willing to share your hard work with the open-source community. `tags` is optional, but we recommend adding at least 2 to 3 tags to improve discoverability.

 #### Add an Image for the Showcase

 We need to create the thumbnail of your website.
-Give your thumbnail a name like `my-hugo-site-name.png`.
+Give your thumbnail a name like `my-hugo-site-name.jpg`.
 Save it under [`docs/static/images/showcase/`][].

 {{% warning "Showcase Image Size" %}}
-It's important that the image you use for your showcase submission has the required dimensions of 600px &times; 400px or the site will not render appropriately.
+It's important that the image you use for your showcase submission has the required dimensions of 450px &times; 300px or the site will not render appropriately.
 Be sure to optimize your image as a matter of best practice.
 [Compressor](https://compressor.io/) offers a simple drag-and-drop GUI for optimizing your images.
+JPEGs are typically smaller in size than are PNGs.
 {{% /warning %}}

 ### Adding a New Tutorial